laurilehmijoki/tomcat7_rhel/README.md

 Note that if you deploy with Manager, make sure your application shuts down correctly when Tomcat calls the `ServletContextListener#contextDestroyed` method, otherwise you will eventually experience out-of-memory errors.

+You can use the `check_memory_leaks.sh` to find memory leaks.
+It's under the `bin` directory of your web application.

 #####  You can also use the parallel deployment feature of Tomcat (http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Parallel_deployment)

     scp app.war webuser@superserver:/tmp/app.war